BioXmark® _ The liquid fiducial marker

 - Injected with no change in current equipment or procedures

-- Can be injected using thin needles (≤25G) either percutaneously or using an endoscope assisted injection method (EUS, EBUS etc.)
+- Can be injected either percutaneously or using an endoscope assisted injection method (EUS, EBUS etc.)

 - Very low Z-value and hence low impact on dose perturbation, making it an ideal fiducial marker for proton therapy

-Radiotherapy is the most cost-effective treatment modality for many cancers, and nearly two-thirds of all cancer patients receive radiotherapy as a part of their treatment.
+Radiotherapy is the most cost-effective treatment modality for many cancers and approximately 50% of all cancer patients receive radiotherapy as a part of their treatment.

 The main challenge in radiotherapy is to administer a sufficiently high dose to the cancer cells with minimal damage to the surrounding healthy tissue.
 Tumor motion and inadequate patient set-up are two important factors, which constitute this challenge.